cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-18/241118_Skeuomorphism.md

 ### Visual Design
 During the announcement of this new version of Mac OS, Steve Jobs promised "killer graphics".
 Aqua featured new icons that looked just like real-life objects, that were different from what was already seen.
-The Mail app icon was a postage stamp, the Settings app icon was a switch on a board (before moving to gears, a metaphor of machinery and engineering), etc. Nothing really new from what icons looked like before, but this was the first time that icons were in high definition and looked 3D, compared to illustrations or vectors.
+The Mail app icon was a postage stamp, the Settings app icon was a switch on a board (before moving to gears, a metaphor of machinery and engineering), etc. Nothing really new from what icons looked like before, but this was the first time that icons were in high definition and looked 3D, compared to illustrations, vectors or pixel art icons.
 There was a big work on shapes, lightning and textures.

 ![](../../../C_DATA/IMAGES/MacOSX_Aqua.jpg)